screenshifter/analytics_tools/.amazonq/rules/python_ruleset.md

 All Python code must use type hints.
-After the change all tests in the @workspace must be launched for verification.
+All changes must be followed by running all tests in the @workspace for verification.